dcfvg/diapaudio/README.md

 ## What is it?

 diapaudio is a web-based tool that synchronizes your photos with audio recordings based on timestamps.
-Simply drop a folder containing your images and an audio file, and the app will automatically align them chronologically.
+Simply drop a folder or ZIP file containing your images and an audio file, and the app will automatically align them chronologically.

 ## How to use

 1. **Collect your files** - Place your audio recording and matching photos in one folder
 2. **Add a timing reference** - Include a text file (e.g., `_delay.txt`) with the time offset between your audio start and first photo
-3. **Drop the folder** - Drag and drop the entire folder into the browser window
+3. **Drop the folder or ZIP** - Drag and drop the entire folder or a ZIP archive into the browser window

 The app will generate a synchronized slideshow you can play, navigate, and export.

+**Note:** ZIP files with any compression method are fully supported thanks to [zip.js](https://gildas-lormeau.github.io/zip.js/).

 ### Timestamp Detection